jfindley/skds/Readme.md

 A system for securely distributing secret keys across a large number of systems.

-It's still missing some vital components in this public repo, however, so if you found this by accident - thanks for coming, and check back in a week or two.

 What is it for?
 -----

-SSL Keys.
+TLS/SSL Keys.
 Encrypted secrets for config management systems.
 SSH keys.
 Really, pretty much anything that needs to be distrubuted securely.

 What can it do?
 -----

 Fully fledged administration system, built to be used by both large and small teams.
 Scales easily to large numbers of admins and servers.

-Fine-grained control over access - grant access to either individuals or groups of admins and clients.
+Fine-grained control over access - grant access to either individual or groups of admins and clients.

 Currently, we support Linux and OSX.
 It may well work on Windows, but that's not (yet) tested.